Rome's Birthday 2023 - Natale di Roma

 You’ll also find many more events around the city to celebrate Rome’s birthday - for complete details of all the events taking place this year, check out my April events page.

-In 2022, some of Rome's civic museums will once again be open with free
+On April 21 some of Rome's civic museums generally are open with free

-There will also be various events, walks and talks that you can attend to celebrate the day and learn more about the importance of Romes birthday - take a look at the Musei in Comune's website here for the full listings of all of the free entry locations and events.
+There are also various events, walks and talks that you can attend to celebrate the day and learn more about the importance of Romes birthday - take a look at the Musei in Comune's website here for the full listings of all of the free entry locations and events.

 Rome in Spring